top of page

 What if schools were foundationally designed not around standardized test scores and behavioral compliance, but around human flourishing?

-For generations, education systems have prioritized measurable performance: grades, rankings, and metrics that attempt to quantify learning but miss the deeper purpose of education.
+For generations, education systems have prioritized measurable performance: grades, standardized test scores, school rankings, and metrics that attempt to quantify learning but miss the deeper purpose of education.

 The purpose of a school is to promote the long-term flourishing of students